- Calendar of Events

 Maternity Paternity Adoptive Parent Policy

 The SCOL recognizes the challenges faced by new parents attending law school and strives to support new parents in their academic success.
-All students who anticipate requesting class taping, out-of-sequence examination, or other accommodations should contact the Associate Dean of Student Affairs, Patty Powell, as early in the term as possible.
+All students who anticipate requesting class taping, out-of-sequence examination, or other accommodations should contact the Assistant Dean of Student Affairs, Jessica Boynton, as early in the term as possible.

 Class taping is available in most classrooms and will be provided upon request for new parents.
 Up to three weeks of taping is available for maternity accommodation and one week is available for paternity or adoptive parent accommodation.
 Additional taping may be requested for extenuating circumstances and will be provided at the discretion of the Office of Student Affairs.
-Students requesting taping should meet with the Associate Dean of Student Affairs, Patty Powell and fill out the request form well in advance of their expected taping needs.
+Students requesting taping should meet with the Assistant Dean of Student Affairs, Jessica Boynton and fill out the request form well in advance of their expected taping needs.
 The standard taping policy and request form may be found online.

 Out-of-sequence exams are available to students within six weeks of the due date, birth, or adoption of a child.
 To take an out-of-sequence exam, a student must make a timely request, following the standard out-of-sequence examination request process and fill out the online form.
-If a student seeks to take an exam outside of the exam period, the student should contact the Associate Dean of Student Affairs, Patty Powell.
+If a student seeks to take an exam outside of the exam period, the student should contact the Assistant Dean of Student Affairs, Jessica Boynton.

 Term paper due date adjustments are presumptively available during the period of class taping and may be extended at the discretion of the professor.